4 Best Streaming Services to Watch

 It’s not easy to abandon the past.
 Even if you want to shed your new identity, the memory of what you’ve done still linger in other people’s minds, especially if guns and violence are involved.
-Old Henry is about a widowed farmer that just wants peace for him and his son, but trouble finds him in the form of an injured stranger.
-It takes in some of the classic Wild West gunslinging, horse riding, and hunting down an outlaw, but the film expands on these, considering the emotional weight of the kills in an unexpected twist that plays with the genre’s tropes.
+Old Henry is one of the few Westerns that actually examines that.
+Of course, it holds some of the classic Wild West gunslinging, horse riding, and hunting down an outlaw, but the film actually expands on these.
+The film doesn’t stop on the cool moments– it considers the emotional weight of the kills, the blood on the gunslinger’s hand, and the past that inevitably haunts him, through an unexpected twist that plays with the genre’s tropes.
 Old Henry is much more somber than badass compared to classic Westerns, but it’s this approach that proves that there’s so much more to the genre that has yet to be explored.

 iTunes is one of the oldest media apps currently in use.
 While many people know it as a music player, iTunes has since evolved to offer digital movies and TV shows for rent or sale.
 The bigger and newer releases can cost up to $20 to purchase, but iTunes also has past hits, modern classics, award-winning pictures, and even local films you can rent for as low as $2.
 Purchased films and TV shows are available for as long as the studio allows them to be, but rentals are a different story.
 Once you’ve rented a particular title, you have up to 30 days to start watching it.
 And after you start watching it, you’ll then have 48 hours before it expires. iTunes comes pre-installed on Apple devices, but it’s also available on Windows PCs and Android Smart TVs.